canpoyrazoglu/spark-ar-components/README.md

 ### Hue Sweeper
 A block that outputs hue-shifting colors (rainbow effect).
 Can be used directly at patch for any color input.
 Adjustable duration and enable switch.
 Just connect the `Color` output to any port of type `Color` and enjoy the rainbow effect.

+## Contribution
+Feel free to contribute to this repository.
+If you're using anything from this repository, feel free to create a PR and add a link to your effect here.